-Another hypothesis that may explain the lack of association between MSAF and long- neurological morbidity is the fact that MSAF is associated with peripartum stress such as hypoxia (26, 27).
-The peripartum stress through MSAF delivery causes an activating of the hypothalamic-pituitary-adrenal (HPA) axis and producing stress hormones like cortisol (28).
-The stress hormone production helps the compensatory mechanism to control the stress situation by supplying energy via protein catabolism, gluconeogenesis and glucogenesis.
-It can cause hyperglycemia, hyperlipidemia, and blood, bones, muscles, cardiovascular, gastrointestinal, endocrinal and central nervous system changes (29, 30).
-Studies have shown that corticosteroid treatment can reduce and even improve neurological morbidity in offspring (31, 32).
-Thus, the increase of the stress-related hormones may reduce adverse neurological outcomes.
+Another hypothesis that may explain the lack of association between MSAF and long-term neurological morbidity is the fact that MSAF is associated with peripartum stress such as hypoxia.26,27 The peripartum stress through MSAF delivery activates the hypothalamic-pituitary-adrenal (HPA) axis to produce stress hormones such as cortisol.28 Stress-hormone production helps the compensatory mechanism to control the stress situation by supplying energy via protein catabolism, gluconeogenesis and glucogenesis.
+It can cause hyperglycemia, hyperlipidemia and blood, bone, muscle, cardiovascular, gastrointestinal, endocrinal and central nervous system changes.29,30 Studies have shown that corticosteroid treatment can reduce and even improve neurological morbidity in offspring.31,32 Thus, the increase of the stress-related hormones may reduce adverse neurological outcomes.

-The main strength of our study is the population on which it's conducted.
-The study has consisted of a large number of patients (more the 200,000) in SUMC, which is the only tertiary medical center treating the providing comprehensive care for the entire population of the Negev region.
-This fact prevented loss of information and follow- up data and allowed long-term follow up of offspring health and hospitalizations that occurred during childhood and adolescence.
-Furthermore we were able to control for many parameters and potential confounders regarding pregnancy and delivery.
+The main strength of our study is the population on which it was conducted.
+The study consisted of a large number of patients (more than 200,000) in SUMC, which is the only tertiary medical center providing comprehensive care for the entire population of the Negev region.
+This fact prevented loss of information and follow- up data and allowed long-term follow-up of offspring health and hospitalizations that occurred during childhood and adolescence.
+Furthermore, we were able to control for many parameters and potential confounders regarding pregnancy and delivery.

 However, our study has some limitations.
-First, immigration outside the Negev region or health care in a different hospital, are a reasonable possibility of a loss of follow-up.
-However, it is unlikely to assume that differences in immigration will be based on exposure (or not) to MSAF.
+First, immigration outside the Negev region or health care in a different hospital are a reasonable possibility of a loss of follow-up.
+However, it is reasonable to assume that differences in immigration are unlikely to be based on exposure (or not) to MSAF.

 Another important limitation is the fact that we do not have data on the density of meconium within the amniotic fluid.
-Additionally, we could not distinguish the onset of meconium passage during labor (i.e. primary meconium, that was already present at the time of membranes rupture, or secondary).
+Additionally, we could not distinguish the onset of meconium passage during labor (i.e, primary meconium that was already present at the time of membranes rupture or secondary meconium).

-In conclusion, in our study, we did not find MSAF exposure as an adverse reactant on neurological morbidity, and it does not appear to be an independent risk factor for long-term neurological hospitalizations in the offspring throughout childhood and adolescence.
+In conclusion, our study did not find MSAF exposure to be an adverse reactant on neurological morbidity, and it does not appear to be an independent risk factor for long-term neurological hospitalizations in the offspring throughout childhood and adolescence.

 References: